szana8/laraflow/README.md

         ],
     ],
 ```
+Than you have to add a function to your eloquent model called *getLaraflowStates* .
+This function has to return the array of the configuration.

 This configuration contains a sample workflow.
 Every step has a text which you can use to display them.
 All of the other necessary attributes has to be add to the extra array.
 The *property_path* contains the column name in the table which stores the actual step of the record.